 Join a Focus Area Work Group!
-Work groups meet quarterly to ensure identified goals are being met.
-Separate focus area groups include education, social and emotional health, juvenile justice system and workforce development.
+Workgroups meet quarterly to ensure identified goals are being met.
+Separate focus area groups include education, social and emotional health, the juvenile justice system and workforce development.

 Become a mentor!
 A healthy relationship with a caring adult is vital to boys and young men to maximize their potential.
-You can provide the guidance that can change the life of one, or many.
+You can provide guidance that can change the life of one or many.

 Volunteer for an MBK event!
 To highlight and celebrate Denver communities and youth engaged in MBK's mission, we host various events throughout the year.
 Check out the "Engage in upcoming events and programs" section for more scheduled events and programs.